-Falling falling falling down a hole that will certainly and inevitably lead to death- somebody throws a rope down the hole and helps pull you out.
+Falling, falling, falling down a hole that will certainly and inevitably lead to death- somebody throws a rope down the hole and helps pull you out.
 Now what?
 Splattering to pieces and succumbing to an early death was all we had the blueprints for.
 Now there is all this talk of recovery and what to do after getting sober.
-It’s kind of mind boggling how the universe has reopened its doors to us addicts/alcoholics- the unlikeliest of beings to be handed “second chances.”
+It’s kind of mind boggling how the universe has reopened its doors to us addicts/alcoholics- the unlikeliest of beings to be handed second chances.

 Where to begin, where to begin… I suppose detoxifying all the chemicals and garbage out our systems will help us better function in a way we are naturally intended to.
-All that the alcohol and drugs do is practically weigh us down anyway.
+All the alcohol and drugs do is weigh us down anyway.
 So heavy.
 Now the goal is to start shedding that weight that prevented us from life for so long.

-The initial process of detoxification will put the body through hell, and maintaining proper hydration and rest will get be the godsend getting you thru it.
+The initial process of detoxification will put the body through hell, and maintaining proper hydration and rest will get be the godsend getting you through it.
 The idea of addiction and the aspect of recovery following with it are more so the mental gymnastics of this life after getting sober.
-With both the mind and body in mind, there will be trial and error- but the living breathing results will be worth it.
+With both the mind and body in mind, there will be trial and error- but the living, breathing results will be worth it.

 Have to Admit It’s Getting Better

 It is often recommended that when starting the cleaning of your system and readying for this life after getting sober, doing a little more than just dropping the substances is required.
 For us true addicts and alcoholics, this sobriety thing can only be preserved with due diligence and the work of patience put into it.
-Upon entering recovery or sobriety, it is imperative to know that sometimes you must run twice as fast just to stay in place- a favorite saying of mine used over and over again.
-(Sometimes I’m just that broken record player skipping on repeat in the background).
+Upon entering recovery or sobriety, it is imperative to know that sometimes you must run twice as fast just to stay in place- a favorite saying of mine used over and over again (sometimes I’m just that broken record player skipping on repeat in the background).
 Addiction and alcoholism are tricky mental diseases that will catch people off guard time and time again.
-So being proactive in our health choices will help everything flow smoothly as the chemicals slowly exit our bodies and we continue looking into this life after getting sober.
+So, being proactive in our health choices will help everything flow smoothly as the chemicals slowly exit our bodies and we continue looking into this life after getting sober.

 At first, there are going to be aches and pains in places that you didn’t know even existed.
 There’s no sugarcoating this thing if you want the real deal.
-Knees will hurt, nausea will come and go, hot flashes and goose pimples will seem like that of the norm.
+Knees will hurt, nausea will come and go, hot flashes and goose pimples will seem like the norm.
 Brace yourself because it will not be fun depending on the buffet of chemicals that you’re coming off of.
 This is the body’s process of cleaning itself out.

 Eventually, things will start to ease up and there will begin a new sense of clarity involving all physical aspects.
-As weeks continue on and the initial sweaty discomfort has played its course, the body will start to renew itself with
+As weeks continue on and the initial sweaty discomfort has played its course, the body will start to renew itself with:

 - Aches disappearing